AndreiMaikov/OM_shipping--SQL/Readme.md

-### Stage A. Determining employee and vehicle availability.
-OM Shipping schema
 <a name = "Determining_availability"><h3>Stage A. Determining employee and vehicle availability.
 OM Shipping schema</h3></a>

 These tasks define the structure of the Shipping section [of the OM database].
 The Shipping tables can be designed within a smaller schema &mdash; **OM Shipping schema**&nbsp;&mdash; which includes only them and the user–user_roles–roles group of the Common section; in other words,